irungentoo/toxcoin/Readme.md

 The code directory contains a linux only proof of concept which can be compiled with the following command: gcc -o poc code/*.c

+###Needed: Actual Developers

+The Toxcoin dev team currently consists entirely of ideas guys, we need actual developpers to design and implement toxcoin properly.
+The development team will recieve 10% of toxcoin profits while 90% will go to the ideas guys who came up with the idea.

 ![Toxcoin](https://raw.github.com/irungentoo/toxcoin/master/logo/toxcoin.png "Toxcoin")